ozgungunaydin/Google-Maps-Elevation-API_Terrain-Elevation-and-Slope-Profiles/README.md

 the following excerpt is from my own master's thesis completed at Architecture (Conservation) department of Sapienza University of Rome which was co-supervised by Politecnico di Milano.

+thesis:
-thesis: (March 2021) An Urban Regeneration Project for Lanciano (Utilizing GIS and Data Analysis Tools): The Disused Sangritana Railway Line Between Mobility and Historic Networks
+An Urban Regeneration Project for Lanciano (Utilizing GIS and Data Analysis Tools): The Disused Sangritana Railway Line Between Mobility and Historic Networks
+March 2021

 " terrain elevation and slope profiles to examine proposed cycle paths